-There are all sorts of technologies for detecting cars -- everything from lasers to rubber hoses filled with air!
-By far the most common technique is the inductive loop.
-An inductive loop is simply a coil of wire embedded in the road's surface.
-To install the loop, they lay the asphalt and then come back and cut a groove in the asphalt with a saw.
+To install an inductive loop, workers lay the asphalt and then come back and cut a groove in the asphalt with a saw.
 The wire is placed in the groove and sealed with a rubbery compound.
 You can often see these big rectangular loops cut in the pavement because the compound is obvious.

 Inductive loops work by detecting a change of inductance.
 To understand the process, let's first look at what inductance is.
 The illustration on this page is helpful.

-What you see here is a battery, a light bulb, a coil of wire around a piece of iron (yellow), and a switch.
+Here you see a battery, a light bulb, a coil of wire around a piece of iron (yellow), and a switch.
 The coil of wire is an inductor.
-If you have read How Electromagnets Work, you will also recognize that the inductor is an electromagnet.
+The inductor is an electromagnet.

 If you were to take the inductor out of this circuit, then what you have is a normal flashlight.
-You close the switch and the bulb lights up.
+Close the switch and the bulb lights up.
 With the inductor in the circuit as shown, the behavior is completely different.
 The light bulb is a resistor (the resistance creates heat to make the filament in the bulb glow).
-The wire in the coil has much lower resistance (it's just wire), so what you would expect when you turn on the switch is for the bulb to glow very dimly.
+The wire in the coil has much lower resistance (it's just wire), so you'd expect when you turn on the switch that the bulb would glow very dimly.
 Most of the current should follow the low-resistance path through the loop.
-What happens instead is that when you close the switch, the bulb burns brightly and then gets dimmer.
+What happens, instead, is that when you close the switch, the bulb burns brightly and then gets dimmer.
 When you open the switch, the bulb burns very brightly and then quickly goes out.